stefphd/ResticPy/README.md

 * `Python` >= 3.10.0
 * `argparser` >= 1.4.0 Python package

-For installation Windows no pre-requisites are necessary (all binaries are provided with the installer).
+For installation in Windows no pre-requisites are necessary (all binaries are provided with the installer).

 You may install automatically the Python packages using